AviralSaxena/applyst/README.md

     ```

 5.  **Database Setup:**
-    The database setup will depend on your chosen database (MongoDB or PostgreSQL).
+    The database setup depends on chosen database (MongoDB or PostgreSQL).
 Refer to the `database/` directory (if you create one) for specific schema and migration instructions.
 You'll likely need to start your database server separately.

 ---